What is the problem?

 Some people seem to be able to gamble without having problems, just as many people can drink without ever becoming alcoholics.
 If the person is open about their gambling, and is living a normal life otherwise, is happy and fulfilled, then they might not have a gambling problem.
 Gambling disorder is a medical condition and can be diagnosed (and therefore can be screened for).
-We use the Problem Gambling Severity Index, the most widely used tool worldwide, and you can point them towards this assessment here.
+We use the Problem Gambling Severity Index, the most widely used tool worldwide, so you can point your loved one towards this assessment here.

 Gambling is often called the hidden addiction.
 You may not have evidence of an addiction but you may have a gut instinct.
 People with gambling problems often lie - because they are ashamed of their problem.
 This makes it hard to identify, but these are some of the signs you might be noticing:

 - Money is missing from the house or from bank accounts for no good reason.